 A few years ago I found a decorative bird at a discount store next to some large pears that were meant to be hung as Christmas ornaments.
-I scooped them up to use as props when singing “The 12 Days of Christmas”.
+I scooped them up to use as props for holiday sing-a-long on “The 12 Days of Christmas”.
 That year I did several sing-a-longs with groups, and asked one guest to hold up the bird while other guests extended their arms, holding on dangling pear ornament in their fingers.
 It was a hit!
 We created pear trees and used cardboard signs to represent all the other characters in the song.
 Oh, I did buy 5 large key rings, interlocked them and spray-painted them gold.
 Those 5 Golden Rings were a hit too, especially with sight-impaired participants, who could feel the shapes and twirl the rings around for all to see.

 This year I was determined to find more good props for The 12 Days of Christmas.
 In October I started looking for puppets and plush animals to fill each of the characters’ roles.